WHAT IS A LEGALISATION?

 APOSTILLE: As discussed above, apostille is the process of certification which takes place with the FCO in London.
 Again, all documents to be used in a country part of the Hague convention, in general require no further steps after FCO apostille.

 NOTARISATION: In may be a requirement of an Embassy / Consulate that the content and particulars of a document are verified before a notary public.
 Again, Global Visas can assist with this process and will confirm such requirement and/or fees associated, when applicable.

 LEGALISATION: As also discussed above, this is normally the final step in a certification process.
 If required, the document must be presented to the country Embassy / Consulate in London where the document is to be used, for legalisation.

 In general, a document may require legalisation when it is to be provided to an official body / as part of a visa application in a country other than the one that has issued the document.
 The process authenticates the document and it contents, so that when presented overseas it is recognised as a legitimate document.

 Review information above and complete request form (see 'START REQUEST' button below) / make secure online payment.

-Access the DRAG N' DROP function in the menu bar above, where you can securely upload scans of all documentation for our review.
+Access the DRAG N’ DROP email (supported by Dropbox Inc.), where you can securely upload scans of all documentation for our review.
+This additional email will be sent to you within 1 – 2 business hours of completing the request form.
+You may also find further information on the DRAG N’ DROP process via the menu above.
 IT IS IMPORTANT WE COMPLETE THIS STEP, SO THAT ALL STAGES AND ASSOCIATED FEES RELATED TO THE LEGALISATION CAN BE OUTLINED.